Frequently asked questions

 What’s the barrel construction and choke setup?

-Can I use regular 20-gauge shells?
+Can I use regular 12 or 20-gauge shells?

 Can I reload your shells?